Shreya093/stock-analysis/README.md

 <img width="244" alt="OriginalScript_ElapsedTimeRun_2018" src="https://user-images.githubusercontent.com/88418201/131411031-bb3655f8-f0cd-4c9a-bcb0-74af5f064a26.png">

 By refactoring our code we can overcome this drawback by using arrays.
-Arrays helps us to find the data with the help of index.
+Arrays helps us to find the data with the help of index which is a much efficient way.
 Below is a code snippet of using arrays in our refactored code:

 <img width="500" alt="Screen Shot 2021-08-30 at 3 01 34 PM" src="https://user-images.githubusercontent.com/88418201/131411645-c9921f04-b262-4620-a3d2-3b98f6347c75.png">